-Whether you are in perfect health or managing an illness, now is a good time to talk about advanced care planning.
-The advanced care planning process is a time to reflect on your values and wishes and to tell others what kind of care you would want if you were at the end of your life and unable to speak for yourself.
+Whether you are in perfect health or managing an illness, now is a good time to talk about advance care planning.
+The advance care planning process is a time to reflect on your values and wishes and to tell others what kind of care you would want if you were at the end of your life and unable to speak for yourself.

 Sharing your wishes for your end-of-life care is a process that happens through a series of conversations.
 That’s why the extraordinarily helpful end-of-life planning resource The Conversation Project is called The Conversation Project.

 You can get started by having a conversation with your family about how you would want to live if your time were short.
 Do you want to be at home, or would you prefer to be in a hospital?
 Do you want your family with you, or would you prefer to be alone?
 Would you want to be kept alive artificially if there were no chance of recovery?
 These are big questions and there are no right answers, only answers that are right for you.
 You can't think of every possible scenario that might happen in the future, but by sharing your wishes with the people close to you, you enable them to speak for you should you become unable to speak for yourself.

 Starting these conversations can be awkward, but once started you may be surprised that they are not conversations about death, but about how we want to live.